Ucas-HaoranWei/GOT-OCR2.0/README.md

 ## Contact
 If you are interested in this work or have questions about the code or the paper, please join our communication [Wechat](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat.jpg) group.

 **Note**:
-The first WeChat group is full, please join the [second](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat2.jpg) group if you are interested
+The first WeChat group is full, please join the [second](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat2.jpg) group if you are interested.

 ## Acknowledgement
 - [Vary](https://github.com/Ucas-HaoranWei/Vary/): the codebase we built upon!